 Lunch Menu/Meal Program

-St. James School Lunch Program
+St. James School Food Service Program

-PRICES & NUTRITION INFORMATION
+MENU, PRICES & SCHEDULE

 To learn more about the lunch and food programs that our school reflects in our daily lunch menu, visit the New York State link: http://www.cn.nysed.gov/ and this U.S. Government link: https://www.fns.usda.gov/cn